Stop smashing your head against the table. You can use meditation for anger so it’s easier to chill out.

 The best way to listen to meditation music is to produce it yourself using a Tibetan Singing Bowl.

-3. Guided Meditations
+3. Guided Meditations for anger

 There are lots of great Buddhist meditations for anger.